Documentation

 { "deactivated": true }

-Quick peek at the guest list.
-No side effects, no drama.
+Quick read of the guest list.
+No side effects.

 Parameters